yhuang85/mandy/build-source/source/CAST/contactMorse.rst

 .. note::

-    Critial points, among others, in families of Morse functions degenerate according to the standard `tranversality theory <https://en.wikipedia.org/wiki/Transversality_theorem>`_ on jet bundles.
+    Critial points, among others, in families of Morse functions degenerate according to the standard `tranversality theory <https://en.wikipedia.org/wiki/Transversality_theorem>`__ on jet bundles.
 For example, critical points are nondegenerate at :math:`\pi_0`-level but may degenerate to birth-death type singularities at :math:`\pi_1`-level and swallowtails at :math:`\pi_2`-level and so on.

-For example, the usual Morse theory is fully-established in the category of smooth functions and provides deep insights into the structure of smooth manifolds via `Cerf theory <https://en.wikipedia.org/wiki/Cerf_theory>`_, `h-cobordism theorem <https://en.wikipedia.org/wiki/H-cobordism>`_ and so on.
+For example, the usual Morse theory is fully-established in the category of smooth functions and provides deep insights into the structure of smooth manifolds via `Cerf theory <https://en.wikipedia.org/wiki/Cerf_theory>`__, `h-cobordism theorem <https://en.wikipedia.org/wiki/H-cobordism>`__ and so on.
 In the contact category, we need to at least impose one additional compatibility condition between functions and contact structures: the gradient vector field must preserve the contact structure.
 However, as we'll see, this condition alone is not enough to build a useful (family) contact Morse theory.

 Topological skeleta
 *******************

-Recall that although the existence of contact Morse functions, in abundance as a matter of fact, was established in [Gir03]_, nearly no flexibility is available for these rather abstract functions, which makes it hardly useful in practice.
+Recall that although the existence of contact Morse functions, in abundance as a matter of fact, was established by `Giroux <https://arxiv.org/abs/math/0305129>`__, nearly no flexibility is available for these rather abstract functions, which makes it hardly useful in practice.
 On the other hand, one cannot expect genericity to hold in the sense of usual transversality theory as in the smooth case because contact structures are by no means generic in that sense.

 As a matter of fact, it makes little sense to even look for (generic) homotopies between contact Morse functions because it violates the first principle of separation between topological and contact topological considerations.
 Instead, let's emphasize once again that the decomposition :eq:`heegaardDecomposition` is always the first step when decomposing a contact manifold :math:`(M, \xi)`.
 Recall that the contact handlebodies :math:`H_1, H_2 \subset M` are uniquely determined by the corresponding isotropic skeleta, which also capture the topology of :math:`M`.
 For this reason, we introduce the following terminology: